 About the restaurant:

 Hillside Supperclub is located at 300 Precita Avenue on the corner with Folsom Street in the Bernal Heights neighborhood.
 It actually started off as a pop-up project in 2012 together with chef and co-owner Jonathan Sutton, Tony’s classmate in cooking school, but was made permanent in January 2013 due to the great response they got.
+They landed on Zagat’s “30 under 30” list in 2014, a prestigious list highlighting young culinary professionals from all over the US.

 The restaurant’s tagline “come as strangers and leave as friends” is definitely not just some hollow marketing phrase.
 It has a very laid back setting, attracting all kinds of guests, and you really feel welcomed here.